leah-camarcat/Causal-collision-avoidance-for-AVs/README.md

 ---

 ## Features
-- Makes use of Waymo example tfrecord and the corresponding Waymax simulator
+- Makes use of Waymo example tfrecord data and the corresponding Waymax simulator
 - Simulation of selected scenarios
 - Safety monitoring module providing actionable recommendations:
   - Acceleration / deceleration
   - Swerving / lane adjustment
+- Two test cases are implemented:
+  - Sudden braking of the leading vehicle
+  - Sudden close cut in of a leading adjacent vehicle
 ---

 ## Installation